AppFair/appfair.github.io/index.md

  - `developerName`: The name and e-mail address of the primary developer of the app, in the form `Developer Name <developer@email.address>`.
 Required.
  - `bundleIdentifier`: The value of the `CFBundleIdentifier` property in the `Info.plist` file.
 Required.
  - `iconURL`: A URL for a 512x512 `.png` icon for the app.
 Required.
+ - `tintColor`: An RGB hex color string for suggested styling for the app; this should typically match the dominant color from the icon.
+Optional.

  - `version`: The semantic version string for this version of the app.
 Must match the value of the `CFBundleShortVersionString` property in the `Info.plist`.
 Required.
  - `versionDate`: An ISO-8601 date string for this version of the app.
 Required.
  - `versionDescription`: A description of the changes made to this version of the app.
 Required.

  - `downloadURL`: The URL of the `.ipa` or `.zip` archive of the app.
 Required.
  - `sha256`: The SHA256 checksum of the contents of the `downloadURL`.
-Optional, but may become required.
+Optional, but may be required by client applications.
  - `size`: The size, in bytes, of the contents of the `downloadURL`.
-Optional, but may become required.
+Optional, but may be required by client applications.

  - `screenshotURLs`: An array of URL strings pointing to a PNG screenshot of the app.
 Optional.
  - `fundingLinks`: An array of links to supported funding links.
 See [Funding Links](#funding-links).